 Like I said in the beginning that was my primary interest.
 I wanted to be an M.D. because that was the only way I thought I could express my passion for science.

 Harvey Good was my mentor.
-He took me in and allowed me to be a teaching assistant and it was there and in the Learning Enhancement Center where I found my passion for teaching.
+He took me in and allowed me to be a teaching assistant and it was there and in the Academic Success Center where I found my passion for teaching.

 So by my junior year I transitioned from applying to medical school to applying to a career that primary focused on teaching.
 If it wasn’t for that experience with Harvey and getting into the lab and being able to teach, I probably would have not figured out that was my calling.